sourcegraph/about/content/blogposts/2022/sourcegraph-4.0.md

 <a href="/code-insights"><Badge text="Code Insights" color="green" size="small" /></a>

-#### Understand usage and search structure with high-level aggregations of search results
+#### Understand usage and search structure with Code Insights dashboards within the search UI
 [Code Insights](https://about.sourcegraph.com/code-insights) turns your code into a queryable database to create customizable, visual dashboards.
 We're bringing the power of Code Insights directly into the search UI to surface high-level information about your code, help you answer questions about your code, and refine your search results.

 Search aggregation charts appear on the search results page to help you answer questions, like: